 Glaucoma is a serious eye disease that affects your optic nerve.
-At Mile High Eye Institute, which has locations in Englewood, Broomfield, and Edwards, Colorado, as well as Goodland, Kansas, William Richheimer, MD, and Zachary Vest, MD, provide comprehensive treatment for advanced glaucoma.
+At Mile High Eye Institute, which has locations in Denver metro community including Castle Rock, Broomfield, Aurora, Littleton as well as our satellites in Goodland, KS and Edwards, CO, William Richheimer, MD, and Zachary Vest, MD, provide comprehensive treatment for advanced glaucoma.
 Dr. Vest is one of the leading glaucoma specialists in the field who offers all types of treatments, including surgical intervention.
 To learn more, call Mile High Eye Institute or schedule an appointment online today.

 Glaucoma refers to a group of eye diseases that stem from long-term pressure on the eye’s optic nerve, essential for healthy eyesight.
 What makes glaucoma particularly dangerous is its asymptomatic nature.
 Glaucoma can develop for several years before it impacts your eyesight.

 At Mile High Eye Institute, the team regularly treats advanced glaucoma cases.
 Dr. Vest is one of the leading glaucoma specialists in Colorado and offers multiple treatments to repair damage and protect your vision.

 There are two main types of glaucoma that the team at Mile High Eye Institute treats:

 Open-angle glaucoma occurs when the trabecular meshwork, the tissue located at the base of the cornea, becomes blocked.
 As a result, fluid cannot flow as it should, leading to significant eye pressure.
 Open-angle glaucoma is often so gradual that you might not notice problems with your vision until it advances.
 It’s also the most common form of glaucoma.